devamin/AST_Example/README.md

-3- test : I ran the Clean and OptimiseLoops code & I printed the generated code in the console .
+3- test : I run the Clean and OptimiseLoops code & I printed the generated code in the console .